 Reading is definitely a huge part of learning, and there are almost no ways to avoid reading in college.
 If you are taking arts and humanity subjects, you will definitely understand the need of reading textbooks efficiently.
-By reading efficiently, it doesn’t mean fast only.
+By reading efficiently, it doesn’t simply mean finishing the reading fastly.
 It means you have to use the minimum amount of time to read and understand the text.
 A lot of people disregard the importance of understanding a text and simply go through the reading without having a big picture in their mind.
 In this week’s post, I am going to tell you how you can read a text in a way to actually understand the content well, and learn it well.

 I have applied this method not only to textbooks but also to other readings like articles, law cases and more.